 Suggestions for Dinner near St. Patricks Cathedral

 Up and at em’!
-In true NY fashion we are starting with coffee and bagels or whatever type of breakfast you would like!
-Head to Chelsea Market on 9th ave. in between 15th and 16th.
+In true NY fashion, we are starting with coffee and bagels or whatever type of breakfast you would like!
+Head to Chelsea Market on 9th Ave. in between 15th and 16th.
 This is a market filled with different types of food and shops.
 Grab a quick bite before you start your tour at the High Line at 9:30am.
-This tour will begin outside of Chelsea market, take you on a 1 mile stroll with surprising views of the Hudson River, and you will also hear stories about how the Meatpacking district has transformed into one of the most chic neighborhoods.
+This tour will begin outside of Chelsea market, take you on a 1-mile stroll with surprising views of the Hudson River, and you will also hear stories about how the Meatpacking district has transformed into one of the chicest neighborhoods.
 After the tour, we recommended heading to brunch to join the locals!
 See the list below of the restaurants we recommend!

 Brooklyn Bridge/Dumbo Bike Tours + Rentals